The Texas attorney general is investigating a supplier of Boeing 737 parts

 The Texas attorney general has opened an investigation into a company that manufactures Boeing parts, it announced Thursday.

-Spirit AeroSystems Holdings Inc. makes fuselages, or the bodies of planes, for some models of the Boeing 737 aircraft.
+Spirit AeroSystems Holdings, Inc. makes fuselages, or the bodies of planes, for some models of the Boeing 737 aircrafts.
 Defects during the company's manufacturing process led to some of the high-profile mishaps that have occurred involving the planes in recent weeks, Texas Attorney General Ken Paxton alleges.

 Paxton's office will be requesting documents related to "the company's organization, conduct, and management," as well as its diversity, equity and inclusion (DEI) practices to examine "whether those commitments are unlawful or are compromising the company's manufacturing processes," it said.
 (A ban went into effectin Texas in January banning DEI programs from state colleges and universities.)